simonepriuli/IUtilsTS/README.md

 # IEnumerable class for TypeScript

-IEnumerable class (inspired by C# LINQ IEnumerable) broght to TypeScript.
+IEnumerable utility class (inspired by C# LINQ IEnumerable) broght to TypeScript.

 ## Usage/Examples
 Copy IEnumerable.ts from the IEnumerableTS folder into your project and import it where you want to use it.